 Let’s transport the animal experience to a human scenario.
 You have a killer with a gun who is ready to kill you.
 Somehow he got distracted and you can kill him first.
 What would you do?

 Allow him to shoot you first (and hopefully it won’t be fatal) then you shoot him back (eye for an eye).
 Allow him to shoot you twice before you revenge (turn the other cheek). kill him while you can before he kills you (I do you before you do me).

 Now, let me tell you how the big boys of the world would react if they are faced with the above choices:

-Moreover, Israeli drones comb the whole of middle east for threats.
+Moreover, Israeli drones comb the whole of the middle east for threats.
 Anything that looks like Hezbollah or Hamas is bombed mercilessly.
 And if you attack Israel first, say Palestinians throw some stones at Israel, Israel will obliterate that area with their missiles.

 Saudi Arabia and its fellow Sunni Muslims are bombing Houthi rebels in Yemen because there’s a threat against Sunni Islam.
 And so on…

 All the same, there’s nothing wrong with forgiveness, nonetheless, the aggressor must remorsefully ask for it before he may be forgiven.
-And while considering forgiveness, you must know that there’s a time when eye for eye or turning the other cheek will never be an option.
+And while considering forgiveness, you must know that there’s a time when an eye for an eye or turning the other cheek will never be an option.

 As for me, prevention is better than cure.
 And most especially, I love my Igbo (African) folklore, they are a great source of inspiration.